gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 In this tutorial, we will show the complete workflow for PyTorch running inside an SGX enclave using Gramine and its features of Secret Provisioning and Encrypted Files.
-We rely on the new ECDSA/DCAP remote attestation scheme developed by Intel for untrusted cloud environments.
+We rely on the ECDSA/DCAP remote attestation scheme developed by Intel for untrusted cloud environments.

 To run the PyTorch application on a particular SGX platform, the owner of the SGX platform must retrieve the corresponding SGX certificate from the Intel